 The default registration form includes fields for name, company, and email.
 Name and a valid email address are required.

-If you want to create a custom registration form, go to Sharing > Custom Forms and click the New Form button.
+To access the list of custom forms, type Custom registration forms in the search box at the top of every page and then click the matching result.
+To create a custom registration form, click the New Form button.
 The Form title only displays internally to help you select the correct form when applying it to a Share Link.
 Hover over the Standard registration fields and click the Edit button to choose which fields to keep.

 To add a new field to your custom form, click the Add Field button.
 Enter a Label, which displays above the field indicating what information the user should enter (e.g., "Phone", "Title", etc.).
 The Description displays as the help text when a visitor hovers over the question mark next to the Label.
 Select the Type, which can be "Short Answer" (one line of text), "Paragraph" (multiple lines of text), "Multiple Choice" (radio buttons allowing user to select one), or "Dropdown" (select list allowing user to select one).
 The "Multiple Choice" and "Dropdown" options give you the ability to enter the options the user can select from.

-To use a custom form with a registration, go to Sharing > [select the Share Link you want to edit] and scroll to the Custom form section.
+To use a custom form with a Share Link, edit the settings for that Share link and scroll to the Custom form section.
 Click the Edit button, select the form you want to use for this Share Link and click Save.

 Inboxes can also be attached to Share Links, allowing a Share Link to provide two-way data transfer.
 To achieve this, create the Inbox first, then attach it to the Share Link during Share Link creation.